Snake worship: Africa

-Danh-gbi
+Dangbé

-In Africa, one center of serpent worship was the Kingdom of Dahomey (in present-day Benin), but the cult of this python seems to have been of exotic origin, introduced c.
-1725 from the Kingdom of Whydah around the time of its conquest by Dahomey.
-This was the cult of the serpent deity called the Danh-gbi or Dangbe, who was a benefactor-god of wisdom and bliss, "associated with trees and the ocean".
+The Kingdom of Dahomey (in present-day Benin) was the location a cult dedicated to a serpent deity called Dàn or Dangbé (old spelling Danh-gbi) who was a benefactor-god of wisdom and bliss, "associated with trees and the ocean".
+This cult may have been of exotic origin, introduced to Dahomey around c.
+1725 and originating from the Kingdom of Whydah, which Dahomey conquered at a roughly contemporary time.

-At Whydah, the chief center, there is a serpent temple tenanted by some fifty snakes.
+At Whydah, the chief center, there was a serpent temple tenanted by some fifty snakes.
 The killing of a python, even by accident, was punishable by death, but in the 19th century, this was replaced with a fine.
 (Note: The perpetrator will be burnt alive, or buried alive if he was a native, and a European could be decapitated.
 Rather than a fine, one description is that there is a mock mob lynching, which the snake-killer could absolve by purifying himself in water by paying a suitable bribe.)

-Danh-gbi has numerous wives, who, until 1857, took part in a public procession from which the profane crowd was excluded; those who peeked were to be put to death.
+Dangbé has numerous wives, who, until 1857, took part in a public procession from which the profane crowd was excluded; those who peeked were to be put to death.
 A python was carried around the town in a hammock, perhaps as part of a ceremony dedicated to the expulsion of evils.

+Dangbé is pronounced Dagowe by the Surinamese (cf. below).